artcom/eppsa-ips-evaluation/README.md

 End point: ```/experiments```

-Accepts GET and POST requests.
+Accepts GET, POST and DELETE requests.

 New experiment can be created: